GSA/search.digitalgov.gov/_posts/2013-10-31-monthly-report.md

 ## Download Top Queries

 View a detailed report of the number of times searchers have input specific terms and phrases by clicking on the CSV (comma-separated values) link to download the list as a text file.
-Once you've downloaded the CSV file, you can easily [import it  into Excel](http://office.microsoft.com/en-us/excel-help/import-or-export-text-txt-or-csv-files-HP010342598.aspx)&nbsp;<i class="icon-external-link"></i> or another speadsheet program to analyze the data.
+Once you've downloaded the CSV file, you can easily [import it  into Excel](http://office.microsoft.com/en-us/excel-help/import-or-export-text-txt-or-csv-files-HP010342598.aspx){% external_link %} or another speadsheet program to analyze the data.

 The CSV file contains three columns: (1) query, (2) raw count, and (3) IP-deduped.

 Read [Understanding Your Users' Needs By Analyzing Search Terms](http://www.howto.gov/web-content/search/analyzing-search-terms) for tips on how to create a semi-automated report for analyzing the data in this CSV file on a regular basis.